 Trait & factor quizzes, personality assessments, career tests and psychometrics are ubiquitous with careers guidance, from Holland’s Theory of Careers Choice from 1958 through to assessments in use today based on these and similar tools such as Start Profile , Kudos and Morrisby.
 Yet what is the narrative we use when we present these different types of assessments to students in our schools and colleges?
 Are they presented as a way to tell students “what they should do with the rest of their lives” or “a compass to help them chart a direction through changeable and volatile waters”?
-What is the risk with the former and how does the way in which they are presented impact on their validity with students?

 A ‘one size fits all’ trait & factor approach that allows students to choose a career is an appealing thought and an easy win for a time and resource poor school.
 It also looks good to external stakeholders and gives the impression that the careers service in school is having an impact, with seemingly measurable outputs and quantifiable outcomes.
 Nice solid, concrete results which tell each student what they can do as a career.
 Tidy and also (if I was being cynical) easy to market as a product.

 Yet such an approach ignores the elephant in the room that life isn’t tidy and quantifiable.
 We know through vocational psychology that all of us change as we age, it was Donald Super who noted that most of us go through an explorative phase before forming a more settled idea of the type of adults we wish to be and the work we wish to engage in, often settling on an idea in our late twenties.
 Yet, as these concepts have developed into the 21st century we recognise that our development remains non-linear and we continue to change and evolve throughout all our years; as echoed by the work of the Promise Foundation in their guiding principles.